ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Preconditions:

-* A L2 test instance is operational and accessible.
+* A L2 instance is operational and accessible.
 * There is at least one Intermediary operating on the L2.
 * At least one L2 Meta Transaction has been submitted and processed on the L2.
 * The Intermediary can access the Transaction with its Transaction Fee and its Fee components.